Bonding is an alternative to veneers and can be used as a restorative procedure for teeth that are chipped, cracked, discolored, or misarranged.

 Composite resins come in a variety of tooth shades for truly lifelike results.
 When bonding is done with a skilled hand and an artistic eye, it may be impossible to distinguish the bonded tooth from its neighbors.
 Though bonding will not last as long as a dental veneer, it also does not require the involvement of a dental laboratory and, most often, can be done without drilling of the tooth.
 It’s a particularly good solution for teens, who often need to wait until their teeth have finished maturing before choosing a more permanent type of dental restoration.

-See patients of Dr. Chao or Dr. Luo who have had composite bonding to improve their smiles…
+See patients of Dr. Chao or Dr. Nguyen who have had composite bonding to improve their smiles…

 Caring for Bonded Teeth: